 Missing D0148s

-For new HHMOAs, if the corresponding D0148 has not been received, the new HHMOA will not know who the old MOA is and therefore not know who to expect the MTDs from.
-If the D0148 has not been received the old MOA should be reported as ‘unknown’ (‘UUUU’) by the new HHMOA.
+For new HH SVA MOAs, if the corresponding D0148 has not been received, the new HH SVA MOA will not know who the old SVA MOA is and therefore not know who to expect the MTDs from.
+If the D0148 has not been received the old SVA MOA should be reported as ‘unknown’ (‘UUUU’) by the new HH SVA MOA.

 Use of a snapshot day

 In order to capture instances where MTDs are missing a snapshot day will need to be taken.
-New HHMOAs should examine their entire portfolio of appointments to see which they have yet to receive a MTDs for any unique registrations.
+New HH SVA MOAs should examine their entire portfolio of appointments to see which they have yet to receive a MTDs for any unique registrations.

 A snapshot day must be taken after the end of the reporting period and before the +20 WD after the end of a reporting period (submission deadline).
 It is recommended to do this at least +5 WD after the end of the reporting period to allow for contract runs to occur.
 A snapshot can be taken at any time, but is recommended to be taken the same day each month between +5 and +15 WD after the end of the reporting period to ensure accurate data is submitted within the submission deadlines.

-From the snapshot data new HHMOAs should report the entire number of their unique registrations, and also the number for which they have never received MTDs.
+From the snapshot data new HH SVA MOAs should report the entire number of their unique registrations, and also the number for which they have never received MTDs.
 This should be split into the Settlement Runs, and will be based on when the runs have occurred, and where the EFD has passed these runs.

 Unique registrations that were held in the 14 months previous to the snapshot day in order to capture any Metering Systems that have since changed agents, but the old agent still has not received MTDs.

-Where a D0155 received by the new HHMOA relates to a newly installed Metering System, this should be included unless a D0139 has been received informing the new HHMOA that the Metering System is de-energised.
+Where a D0155 received by the new HH SVA MOA relates to a newly installed Metering System, this should be included unless a D0139 has been received informing the new HH SVA MOA that the Metering System is de-energised.
 If a D0155 has been received and the Metering System is registered as de-energised, then this should be excluded from the Serial.

 Submitting the Serial by GSP Group

 To be able to submit this Serial by GSP Group the D0155 will be needed.
-New HHMOAs should refer to the ‘GSP Group ID’ (J0066) data item in the D0155 data flow.
+New HH SVA MOAs should refer to the ‘GSP Group ID’ (J0066) data item in the D0155 data flow.
 The GSP Group ID is a mandated entry in the D0155 data flow.

 Where information on the GSP Group is not available, then this should still be included but listed as GSP Group ‘unknown’ (_U).